Stop Thinking and Start Doing

 “Always [make] sure you’re doing little experiments every day to move yourself forward on the things you’re interested in.”

-In other words: in order to do, do.
+In other words: in order to do, Stop Thinking and Start Doing.
 Let’s Experiment a bit using strategies like these:

 Sample Different Career Options

 Volunteer for a nonprofit organization whose cause is important to you.
 Try a few temp assignments or freelance projects that will expose you to new people doing new activities.
 Take a part-time internship in a new industry to see what the work is like.

 The more you test new career options on a smaller, less-risky scale, the more you’ll learn about career opportunities, Ibarra says.
 You’ll have a greater chance of discovering that one of them is a good fit for you.

 The people you’re closest to might unknowingly limit you when you’re trying to chart a new career path.
 If you’re an accountant, for example, the people around you might tell you to simply look for another accounting job.
 At best, they might advise you to seek another job that involves number crunching.